Hair Loss After Bariatric Surgery

 Help!
 My Hair Is Falling Out!
-What You Need To Know About Hair Loss After Weight Loss Surgery
+What You Need To Know About Hair Loss After Bariatric Surgery.

-You’ve had weight loss surgery.
-You’re losing weight at a good steady pace and feeling great about yourself!
+You had bariatric surgery.
+Your weight loss is at a steady pace and you feeling great!
 Then one morning, you notice more hair than normal in the drain after your shower.
 What’s going on, you wonder.
 And more important, how can I stop it?
-Then the horrifying thought enters your mind: What if it’s permanent?!
+Then a thought enters your mind: What if it’s permanent?

-Many weight loss surgery patients are surprised to learn that hair loss is a common side effect of bariatric surgery and it doesn’t matter if you’ve had Gastric Bypass, Gastric Sleeve or Gastric Band (also known as LAP-BAND).
+Many bariatric surgery patients are surprised to learn that hair loss is a common side effect of weight loss surgery and it doesn’t matter if you’ve had Gastric Bypass, Gastric Sleeve or Gastric Band (also known as LAP-BAND).
 The truth is many patients will experience some degree of hair-thinning, especially between the third and sixth month after surgery.
 The good news is that there are several treatment options for this problem.
 And the better news is that since the hair follicles are not damaged, the hair will grow back.

 Normal hair follicles go through a cycle of hair growth, followed by an inactive stage when the hair stops growing, and then the hair eventually falls out.
 After rapid weight loss (even for those who’ve lost weight without bariatric surgery), this process is accelerated, leading to hair loss.